 It might be a while since I went to school, but aren’t humans supposed to be warm-blooded?… and all those years ago, when I looked into her eyes and said “I do” , I’m sure I didn’t feckin agree to marry a member of the X-Men.
 If I had, I would have picked one with a proper superpower, and not just someone with cryogenic arse cheeks.

-A couple of years ago I asked Bear Grylls for advice on spooning with a polar bear, but he just told me to man-up and sent me a link to the Damart Thermals site.
-I bet he’d would have been more forthcoming if I’d told him she could solve global warming with just her arse.
+A couple of years ago I messaged Bear Grylls for advice on spooning with a polar bear, but he just told me to man-up and sent me a link to the Damart Thermals site.
+I bet he’d would have been more forthcoming if I’d told him she could solve global warming with just her arse cheeks.

 an offer i couldn’t refuse